There have always been dogs in my life.

-The titles = Breed champion, Master Agility Champion x2, Versatile Companion Dog 1 (including Tracking Dog & Novice Obedience), Tracking Dog, Rally Excellent, Masters Excellent Agility Century, Masters Jumpers Gold, Excellent FAST, and Excellent Agility & Jumpers in NADAC; Canine Good Citizen.
+The titles = Breed champion, Master Agility Champion x3, Versatile Companion Dog 1 (including Tracking Dog & Novice Obedience), Graduate Novice Obedience, Rally Excellent, Masters Excellent Agility Century, Masters Jumpers Gold, Masters Agility Preferred, Masters Jumpers Preferred, Excellent FAST, and Excellent Agility & Jumpers in NADAC; Canine Good Citizen.

 Albedo's Charter Member VCD1 BN GN RE MX MJB CA CGC joined the pack in the summer of '10 at age 10 months--which means he had (still has) a lot to learn, and time to make up for.
 D'Artagnan Beagle (Dart!) is full of brilliance and sass, with a huge dash of youthful evile.
 You can find photos of Dart at the Wordplay Blog. read more about Dart [once I make that page]

 The titles = Versatile Companion Dog 1 (including Tracking Dog & Novice Obedience), Tracking Dog, Beginner Novice Obedience, Grad Novice Obedience, Rally Excellent,

 Masters Agility and Masters Agility Jumpers Bronze, Coursing Aptitude, and Canine Good Citizens